Fitness and Your 6- to 12-Year-Old

 - Be active together.
 It'll get you moving, and kids love to play with their parents.

-- Limit time spent in sedentary activities, such as watching TV, being online, and playing video games and games apps.
+- Limit time spent in sedentary activities, such as watching TV, using electronic devices, being online, and playing video games.

 If you run out of possibilities at home, take advantage of local playgrounds and athletic fields.
 Make family fitness outings part of your regular routine.
 Let family members choose an activity — go hiking, ice skating, or try out the rock-climbing gym.
 Anything goes, as long as everyone can participate.